pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 or summary information regarding volunteers publicly or with other volunteers, member sites or third parties, including but not limited to funding entities.

-### Survey Respondents
+### Form and Survey Respondents

-Community and workshop participants are invited to participate in a variety of surveys to better serve our community.
+Community and workshop participants are invited to complete forms and questionnaires, and contribute to a variety of surveys to better serve our community.
 These include but are not limited to pre-workshop and post-workshop surveys of learners, and various opt-in surveys to evaluate programs or events.

 **What information do we obtain?**

-Pre- and post-workshop surveys
+Pre- and post-workshop surveys represent a formal part of the workshop training process and are vital to ensure that our lessons, organisation, Code of Conduct, and workshops adhere to our vision, mission, and standards.
+The information collected within these surveys is anonymised and used in reporting and impact studies.

 Other opt-in surveys that you may be sent are entirely voluntary and information is not collected in a way that it is linked to personally identifiable responses without